 ECHO's Global Farm has purposefully chosen three animals that interns will interact with to provide broad exposure in animal management, and how to integrate animals into a farming system.
-Divided into pairs, interns will rotate care for goats, pigs, and chickens.
+Divided into pairs ("AoR Buddy"), interns will rotate care for goats, pigs, chickens, and the forage bank as it, too, is an important part in feeding the animals.
 All interns will have access to utilize these animals in their AoR.
+There is an annual fish harvesting event at one of the ponds on the farm that interns participate in as well.